 The content should be easily consumable, engaging, and informative.
 Include the distribution of the content in your internal training strategy.
 It will easily capture the attention of your employees.
 A proactive attempt to reduce complexity will ensure higher product adoption.

 Change is inevitable.
 New technologies will continue to enthral us across sectors.
 Therefore, product adoption in itself is an essential factor in the long-term success of an organization.
-The best way to get your workforce on board with it is by using a blend of these techniques.
+The best way to get your workforce on board with it is by using a blend of these product adoption techniques.

 You need to ensure the product is readily available for your employees for the strategy to work.
 You must avoid the “implement it, and they will adapt” approach and spread awareness about your product across platforms to reach a broader audience base.